 Advisor: Dr. Mary Wheeling Email: email@example.com

-The Minority Student Union is a student organization that unites the GBC community to offer a better understanding of the African-American heritage.
+The Minority Student Union is a student organization in which membership is open to any student who wishes to unite the GBC community to offer a better understanding of the African-American heritage.

 RSA is an organization that motivates resident students to get involved in on-campus activities.
 These activities include hall decorating contests, holiday get-togethers, finals week study breaks, service projects, and most other residence hall programs.
 RSA is also a student voice to implement projects and programs of interest to all resident students.